 The display frame knob (progress knob) moves when the movie starts.
 Dragging the display frame knob (progress knob) moves the playback position.
+Playback pauses if you change the display style during playback.

 Movie expansion view area

 Divides the whole movie into seven sections that are represented by thumbnails so that you can get an overview of the flow of the movie.
 Slide on both sides to specify the start and end point.